The Little Bands - Part 1:

 Melbourne's Little Bands Movement - On The Music Show.mp3

 The Little Band scene was represented, albeit semi-fictionally, in the 1986 cult film Dogs in Space, directed by Richard Lowenstein and starring INXS frontman Michael Hutchence.
-Primitive Calculators briefly reformed to star in the film, playing a new version of their song 'Pumping Ugly Muscle'.
-Original little band Thrush and the Cunts also appear with the song 'Diseases', and little band figurehead Marie Hoy performs a cover of 'Shivers' by the Boys Next Door.
-Coinciding with the film's long-awaited re-release, Lowenstein revisited Dogs in Space, the Little Band scene and Melbourne post-punk in general in the 2009 documentary We're Livin' on Dog Food, featuring rare footage and interviews with various members of the scene.
+Primitive Calculators briefly reformed to be in the film, playing a new version of their song 'Pumping Ugly Muscle'.
+Original Little Band Thrush and the Cunts also appear with the song 'Diseases', and Little Bands early member Marie Hoy performs a cover of 'Shivers' by the Boys Next Door.
+Coinciding with the film's long-awaited re-release, Lowenstein revisited Dogs in Space, the Little Band scene and Melbourne post-punk in general in the 2009 documentary We're Livin' on Dog Food, featuring footage and interviews with three members of the Primitive Calculators.

 The Little Bands - Part 2:

 By late 1980 the energy was dissipating, and the social fabric of the extended Little Bands family was crumbling due to dislocation, poverty, heroin, alcohol and particularly amphetamine use.
 By 1981 there were no more Little Bands nights, instead The Incredibly Strange Creatures set up a warehouse performance venue called the Killayoni Club, with Lawton Ellery and his home-made sound system, 'Dresden Sound', and presented some truly psychedelic nights of film, sound and performance in the year that followed.
-Use No Hooks strutted their stuff as a serious funk band and gigged regularly in 1982 – 1983 before death and other disasters rented them asunder.
+Use No Hooks strutted their stuff as a serious funk band and gigged regularly in 1982 – 1983.
 Many of the Little Bands members went on to have productive careers in various fields of creative and artistic expression.

 - Main Image - The North Fitzroy Beat, 1980 - Source: Alan Bamford